 You own the copyright to the realm you create.
 I own the copyright to any artwork I create.
 To commission an artist to create something based on your original idea does not transfer copyright to the artist, nor do you suddenly have copyright over the art they created on your behalf (unless you have a prior agreement and/or purchase a license from the artist).

 This means that I cannot share the image of the artwork without specifying the original creator of the realm, nor should you share the art I created on your behalf without visibly crediting me.

-When I’m accepting commissions, it’s only for maps, tavern signs, & coat of arms.
+When I’m accepting commissions, it’s only for maps, tavern signs, & heraldry.

 As someone who is quite tattooed and knows several tattoo artists, I cannot stress enough that if you have an idea for a tattoo, you should let your tattoo artist draw it for you!
 This ensures they can actually create the tattoo the way you want it to look and they are going to have to draw it anyhow to transfer it to your skin.
 Might as well have them create the entire thing for you.
 So the answer is, no.

 Right now, you can’t.
 I’m still learning how to make them and until I feel confident in creating them, I’m not taking on any commissions for ship plans/schematics.
 Hopefully, that will change in the future but for now I must decline.